argoproj/argo-rollouts/docs/best-practices.md

 The above technique has the a benefit in that it would not incur additional cost of allocating additional load balancers.

+## Reducing operator memory usage

+On clusters with thousands of rollouts memory usage for the argo-rollouts operator can be reduced significantly by changing RevisionHistoryLimit from the default of 10 to a lower number.
+One user of Argo Rollouts saw a 27% reduction in memory usage for a cluster with 1290 rollouts by changing RevisionHistoryLimit from 10 to 0.